Weekly Services at Christ Church

 Coffee is served either in the church hall on the first Sunday or at the back of church on the remaining Sundays of the month.
 On Thursday mornings it is served in the church hall.
 All are most welcome.

-Our Priest-in-Charge is the Reverend Canon David Bayne of St Ninian’s, Castle Douglas.
+During our present vacancy, our interim Priest-in-Charge is the Reverend Stephen Hazlett of Greyfriars Church, Kirkcudbright.
 We also benefit from the part-time ministry of the Reverend Mark Smith (Beeswing) and the Reverend Beryl Scott (Dalbeattie).
 In addition we occasionally welcome other priests from in and around the Stewartry, two of these being the Right Reverend Gordon Mursell (Borgue) and the Reverend John Martin (Sandgreen)

 We regret that the church is not open during the day for private contemplation.

 Any queries or enquiries in the first instance please contact our Vestry Secretary Sue Thomas.

 Whether it be a personal issue or a concern for another person or situation, or even a desire to get closer to God, the Ministry of Laying-On-Of-Hands gives an opportunity to open up to God.

 We offer it in faith that God wants to work in people’s lives and wants to use us as His channels.
 Sometimes it brings healing, sometimes empowerment, sometimes wisdom – always it opens us to God’s Love, Mercy and Grace.
 The Priest simply places a hand on someone’s head and prays for God to bless them, acting as a channel for God’s Love, Mercy and Grace.

 We now offer this Ministry during Communion – just carry your Pew Sheet with you to the rail and the Priest will ask your name and pray for you before administering Communion.